Decoherence as an inherent characteristic of quantum mechanics: EPR--Bohm experiment

 respectively.

-In the same manner as for the Stern--Gerlach-like experiment, the particles 1 and 2 enter inhomogeneous magnetic fields in the $z$ and $r$ directions, respectively.
-When the particles exit these magnetic fields, each particle obtains a momentum in their respective direction.
-Initially, neither particles should have any momentum in the $z$ or $r$ direction.
-Defining their state with no momenta as $|0\rangle_i$, the state $|I_C\rangle$ before entering the magnetic fields is
+In the same manner as for the Stern--Gerlach-like experiment, particles 1 and 2 enter inhomogeneous magnetic fields in the $z$ and $r$ directions, respectively.
+When the particles exit these magnetic fields, each particle obtains a momentum in its respective direction.
+Initially, neither particle should have any momentum in the $z$ or $r$ direction.
+If we define their state with no momenta as $|0\rangle_i$, the state $|I_C\rangle$ before entering the magnetic fields is

 Then, the state $|O_C\rangle$ after the interaction between the electrons and the magnetic fields is